 - Your legs are close together, and your feet are pointed.

 - Push your chest a few inches downwards in the water, then release it.

 - As you release your chest, push your hips down in the water, then release them.

 - As your hips drive downward, let your thighs follow behind in the downward movement, your legs bend slightly at the knees.

 - Then, as your hips move upward, straighten your legs to execute a whipping movement.

 - Start the next cycle.
 Press your hips downward again.
-Your legs will follow along with some inertia and your knees will bend slightly again during the downward movement of the hips.
+Your legs will follow along with some inertia, and your knees will bend slightly again during the downward movement of the hips.

 During the downbeat, you should actively keep your feet in a pointed position to properly execute the whipping movement.
-Then, as your lower legs moves upward, you can relax your feet.
+Then, as your lower legs move upward, you can relax your feet.
 The water pressure will cause them to move them into a neutral half-extended position.

 Propulsive Phase of the Kick

 The propulsive phase of the kick occurs during the downbeat, when your feet are pointed, and you extend your legs.
 During that phase, there’s a short amount of time where the tops of your feet are facing backward.
 Because you are moving your feet downward, water will then be pushed backward and provide propulsion.